 Technical Deep Dive: Encryption and Protocols

-VPN encryption typically uses symmetric encryption algorithms like AES (Advanced Encryption Standard) with 128-bit or 256-bit keys.
-The key exchange is handled via asymmetric cryptography (e.g., RSA or Elliptic Curve Cryptography) during the handshake phase.
-This combination ensures both secure key distribution and fast data encryption.
+Most VPNs use symmetric encryption algorithms like AES (Advanced Encryption Standard) with either 128-bit or 256-bit keys.
+The encryption keys get swapped using asymmetric cryptography (like RSA or Elliptic Curve Cryptography) when you first connect.
+This combination means your keys stay safe and your data gets encrypted fast.

 VPN and IP Address: How They Interact

-When you connect to a VPN to hide your IP, your device’s original IP address is replaced by the VPN server’s IP.
-This process is fundamental to maintaining anonymity and bypassing geo-blocks.
-However, it’s important to note that DNS leaks or WebRTC leaks can expose your real IP if the VPN client or browser is not properly configured.
+When you connect to a VPN to hide your IP, your device's real IP address gets swapped out for the VPN server's IP.
+That's how you stay anonymous and get around geographic blocks.
+But here's something to watch out for-DNS leaks or WebRTC leaks can still expose your real IP if your VPN app or browser isn't set up right.

 FAQ